globusonline/globus-integration-examples/docs/tornado.rst

             self.clear_cookie("user_id")
             self.redirect("/")

-The request from a user's web browser generated when the user click the ``Login`` link and the OAuth2 flow will be handled by a separate class:
+Other remaining URLs and requests that our app must respond to are the ``Login`` URL and the OAuth2 flow requests.
+We will handle them in one class:

 .. code-block:: python